Homer & Roxa’s Wedding

 As trends and technology change, many once common household objects have fallen into obscurity.
 As a result, museums sometimes have difficulty identifying artifacts or their original use.
 This item is

-with Homer Watson House & Gallery
+Stay up to date with the Homer Watson House & Gallery

 Sign up to our newsletter for updates on programs, exhibitions, and events!